Want to work in the community clay studio at your own pace?

 You must clean up after yourself, if you fail to clean up after yourself you will lose your studio privileges and your deposit will not be returned.
 This includes your personal space, community spaces you’ve used, if you’ve spilled anything on the floor, etc. etc.

 You may not bring in outside clays, slips, or glazes without our approval and sign off!
 This is extremely important!
-This ensures the life of our equipment, and that all of our materials are being fired correctly and are cohesive with each other and that there is no cross communication.
+This ensures the life of our equipment, and that all of our materials are being fired correctly and are cohesive with each other and that there is no cross contamination.
 As with classes, the cost of clay includes the cost of glaze materials associated with it as well as the cost to fire your work.

 While it is fine for you to bring a friend or family member by for a quick visit to see what you are working on or give a little tour it is not okay to bring in outside help, workers, friends, children, etc. to work on either your projects with you or their own projects.
 You may not teach private lessons in our studio.

 Please familiarize yourself with the studio, do not use equipment you have not been trained on.
 Make sure your completed work goes on the correct shelf for firing and that any work that is not complete is properly labeled and stored.
-Classes reserve priority for firings, although we do not see concern for conflict between member work and student work.

 All work must be labeled.
 You are responsible for returning for your bisqued or glazed work within 1 month.
 Any work that is left on the community glaze or bisque shelves for more than 1 month will be discarded.
 Any work glazed improperly will not be fired.